ligolang/ligo/gitlab-pages/docs/language-basics/sets-lists-tuples.md

 <!--CameLIGO-->

-In CameLIGO, we update a given set by creating another one, with or without some elements.
+In CameLIGO, we can use the predefined functions `Set.add` and `Set.remove`.
+We update a given set by creating another one, with or without some elements.

 ```cameligo group=sets
 let larger_set  : int set = Set.add 4 my_set
 let smaller_set : int set = Set.remove 3 my_set
 ```

 <!--ReasonLIGO-->

-In ReasonLIGO, we update a given set by creating another one, with or without some elements.
+In ReasonLIGO, we can use the predefined functions `Set.add` and `Set.remove`.
+We update a given set by creating another one, with or without some elements.

 ```reasonligo group=sets
 let larger_set  : set (int) = Set.add (4, my_set);
 let smaller_set : set (int) = Set.remove (3, my_set);
 ```
 <!--END_DOCUSAURUS_CODE_TABS-->